Selected Pack Size:30 ml

 About FE-Sency Suspension

-FE-Sency Suspension belongs to a class of medications called 'haematinics' primarily used to treat anaemia (deficiency of iron and haemoglobin).
-Iron deficiency occurs mainly due to poor diet, poor absorption of food or increased folate use in the body (in pregnancy).
-Anaemia is a condition in which the body does not have enough red blood cells to carry the adequate oxygen required to various body tissues.
+FE-Sency Suspension belongs to a class of medications called haematinics, primarily used to treat anaemia (deficiency of iron and haemoglobin).
+Iron or folic acid deficiency occurs mainly due to poor diet, poor food absorption, or increased folate use in the body (in pregnancy).

-FE-Sency Suspension is a combination of two drugs, namely: Elemental Iron and Folic acid.
-Elemental iron helps with the transportation of oxygen throughout the body and the production of red blood cells.
-Folic acid works by boosting the production of red blood cells (RBC) in the body.
+FE-Sency Suspension contains Elemental Iron and Folic acid.
+Elemental iron helps transport oxygen throughout the body and produce red blood cells.
+Folic acid works by boosting the production of red blood cells (RBCs) in the body.
 Together, FE-Sency Suspension helps treat anaemia.

-You are advised to take FE-Sency Suspension for as long as your doctor has recommended it for you, depending upon your medical condition.
-You may experience constipation, dry mouth, loss of appetite, bloating, and diarrhoea in some cases.
-Most of these side effects of FE-Sency Suspension do not require medical attention and gradually resolve over time.
+FE-Sency Suspension may cause side effects like nausea, constipation, stomach upset, pyrosis (burning sensation in the chest), and black or tarry stools.
+Most of these side effects do not require medical attention and typically resolve on their own over time.
 However, if the side effects persist or worsen, please consult your doctor.

-Do not take FE-Sency Suspension if you are allergic to iron, folic acid or any of the ingredients of FE-Sency Suspension.
-Do not start taking any new medication without telling your doctor.
-FE-Sency Suspension is generally safe to consume during pregnancy.
-Let your doctor know if you are a nursing mother before starting FE-Sency Suspension.
+Do not take FE-Sency Suspension if you are allergic to iron, folic acid, or any of the ingredients of FE-Sency Suspension.
+Consult your doctor if you are pregnant or breastfeeding.
 This supplement should be given to a child under 12 years of age only if advised by the doctor.

 Uses of FE-Sency Suspension